netobserv/netobserv.github.io/content/posts/2025-01-28-cli_use_cases.md

 Similarly to the previous scenario, the script connects to your cluster and starts deploying the eBPF agents and collector pod but capturing full packet content this time.

-Once first packet is captured, you will see a table with the amount of packets and bytes:
+Once first packet is captured, you see a table with the amount of packets and bytes:

 ![cli packets enriched]({page.image('cli/packet-capture-scenario-table-enriched.png')})